 16. Bison

-A symbol of the American West, bison (also known as buffalo) are huge animals!
-The animal weight averages around 2,000 pounds and they can run up to 30 miles per hour!
-If you see one, be careful as their behavior can be rather unpredictable.
+A symbol of the American West, these massive animals are also known as buffalo.
+They can weigh an average of 2,000 pounds and can run up to 30 miles per hour!
+If you see one, be careful as they can be unpredictable and have been known to charge humans when provoked.

 Learn More: National Park Service